 Prompt: “The Larner College of Medicine at the University of Vermont recognizes that diversity extends beyond chosen and unchosen identities and encompasses the entirety of an individual’s experiences.
 Reflect on a time you learned something from someone or a group of people who are unlike yourself.”

 In my freshman year of college, I roomed with an international student named Jorge who had immigrated from Guatemala to attend X University.
 We had a lot in common, despite our differences, and helped each other a lot in this transitional time in our lives.
-However hard adjusting to college life was for me, I saw how hard it was for him to transition to a new country and breach cultural barriers, while also acclimatizing to the responsibility and workload of a college student.
+However hard adjusting to college life was for me as a first-generation citizen, I saw how much harder it was for him to transition to a new country and breach cultural barriers, while also acclimatizing to the responsibility and workload of a college student.

 Instead of accepting the fact that our backgrounds rendered us incompatible, I decided to educate myself on his culture.
 I began reading about the political unrest in Guatemala, I found Latin Hip-Hop we could listen to, and I worked to develop my Spanish to try to make him feel at home.
 We grew very close and I learned a lot from being his roommate.
-Seeing his work ethic and commitment to building a life for himself inspired me to pursue my own goals with the same vigor I saw in him.
-He looked at the opportunity to study in the United States as a privilege and didn’t take his chance to pursue his education for granted.
-We were roommates throughout college and in that time I learned a lot culturally from him as well.
-Through our friendship, I spent time with his family and within the Latin community at X University, and came to incorporate many aspects of his culture into my own life.
+Seeing his work ethic and commitment to building a life for himself inspired me to pursue my own goals with the same vigor.
+He looked at the opportunity to study in the United States as a privilege and didn’t take the chance to pursue his education for granted.
+We were roommates throughout college and in that time, I learned a lot culturally from him as well.
+Through our friendship, I spent time with his family and within the Latin community at X University and came to incorporate many aspects of his culture into my own life.
 I learned a lot about letting the people in my life know they are loved and taking the time in my day for simple pleasures like a good meal with friends.
+In return, I introduced him to my friends in the LGBTQ+ community on campus, where he forged more new friendships and found acceptance.
 I am very thankful for my friendship with Jorge and for the growth fostered by our friendship.

 Diversity Secondary Essay Sample #3